Quentin50/Getaround-deployment/README.md

 - a web MLFlow server to exchange with peer data scientists
 - an web API exposing a machine learning prediction route

-## Dashboard
+## Deliverables

 [GetAround Dashboard](https://getaround-dashboard-qg2022.herokuapp.com/)

-## MLFlow
 [My MLFlow server](https://getaround-mlflow.herokuapp.com/)

-## API
 [API docs](https://getaround-api-qg2022.herokuapp.com/docs)

-I am using the free Heroku version so allow up to one minute to get the first response if the API is sleeping.
-Furthermore, I won't support it in the future so it may not be working anymore after December 2022.
+I am using the free Heroku version so allow up to one minute to get the first response if the app is sleeping.
+Furthermore, I won't support it in the future so it may not be working anymore after December 2022 due to Heroku or Python libraries updates.

 ## Dataset
 * [Delay Analysis](https://full-stack-assets.s3.eu-west-3.amazonaws.com/Deployment/get_around_delay_analysis.xlsx) 👈 Data Analysis